 Business Rates Instalments

 Payment of business rate bills is automatically set on a 10-monthly cycle.
-However, the Government has announced that it will legislate to allow businesses to ask for their business rate bills to be spread over 12 months to help with cash flow.
-The Government is putting in place regulations that will, with effect for the 2014-15 financial year, allow businesses to require their local authority to enable payments to be made through 12 monthly instalments.
-If you wish to take up this offer, you should contact your local authority as soon as possible.
+However, the Government has put in place regulations that allow businesses to require their local authority to enable payments to be made through 12 monthly instalments.
+If you wish to take up this offer, you should contact the local authority as soon as possible.

 Unoccupied Property Rating

 Business rates will not be payable in the first three months that a property is empty.
 This is extended to six months in the case of certain industrial properties.
-After this period rates are payable in full unless the unoccupied property rate has been reduced by the Government by order.
+After this period rates are payable in full.
 In most cases the unoccupied property rate is zero for properties owned by charities and community amateur sports clubs.
 In addition, there are a number of exemptions from the unoccupied property rate.
-Full details on exemptions can be obtained from the local authority.
-If the unoccupied property rate for the financial year has been reduced by order, it will be shown on the front of this bill.
+Full details on exemptions can be obtained from your local authority.

 Partly Occupied Property Relief